 Provincial Legislation requires that:

+- An annual market value assessment be prepared for all properties.
+The valuation date is July 1 of the year preceding the tax year.
 The real estate market establishes the market value of your property; we simply measure it.

+- The condition of the property be recorded.
+The condition date is December 31 of the year preceding the tax year.
 The condition of the property is determined through property inspections and residential requests for information.

 If you have questions about your assessment, enter an assessment clarification request in County Connect and an assessor will contact you.

 Supplementary Assessment is the assessed value of any new construction that has been completed or occupied during the calendar year and was not included in your annual tax notice

 If you have discussed your assessment details with an assessor and you are of the opinion that your assessment is incorrect you may file a written assessment complaint to the Assessment Review Board.